 It is a lie too often propagated that people will be the most creative when they are free of restraint.
 On the contrary, creativity feeds on overcoming limitations.
 Without limits, there are few reasons to be creative.
 It is when a compelling problem, need or curiosity motivates the mind that one really begins to make new connections and discoveries.
 In the process, we may learn that our limits are not where we thought they were!
 Or perhaps we may find a wall that we did not know existed.
 Either way we have made great strides.

-As a mother, I continually ask God to help me know my true limitations.
-This requires insight, trial and error.
-It gets at the heart of what it means to be a woman, a mother, and a keeper of the home.
-What foundational truths and designs am I given in scripture to build upon?
+As a mother, I continually need help me know my limitations.
+This requires insight, trial, and error.
 What models, ideals or patterns might I be holding myself to without real cause?
 What expectations am I free to cast aside in the name of creating something new?

-Quit the complaining and thank God for the constraints that come with having children.
+Quit the complaining and be thankful for the constraints that come with having children.
 Embrace the unexpected hurdles that are thrown your way each day.
-They are hand selected limitations to inspire your growth in the right direction.
+They are hand-selected limitations to inspire your growth in the right direction.

 A Creative Mother Collaborates